cloe-org/CLOE/README.md

 python -m pytest cloe/tests/verification
 ```

-Note that these tests require the development tools.

-## Demonstration of how to use CLOE
+## Demonstration of How to Use CLOE

-Learn how to use CLOE with our demo.
-You can launch it with Jupyter Notebook:
+Learn how to use CLOE with our Jupyter Notebooks.
+These can be launched in the following way, here in the case of the demo notebook:

 ```shell
 jupyter-notebook notebooks/DEMO.ipyng
 ```

-This notebook currently allows the user to compute the model predictions and likelihood given synthetic Euclid data.
+This notebook illustrates how to compute the theory predictions and likelihood for the primary probes given synthetic Euclid data.
+More broadly, CLOE contains a variety of Jupyter Notebooks in the `notebooks` directory that demonstrate its use and perform distinct validations.

+## License and Credits

+CLOE is released by the Euclid Consortium.
+It is open source and available under terms consistent with our license based on [LGPL](https://www.gnu.org/licenses/lgpl-3.0).
+If you use CLOE, please cite this repository and the CLOE papers (found [here](https://testnamemaster.readthedocs.io/en/latest/cite_us.html)).
+In addition, please cite the associated papers and adhere to the corresponding licenses of codes that CLOE utilizes (such as `CAMB`, `CLASS`, `HMCODE`, `BACCO`, and `FAST-PT`).